“Boards now have clearer statutory authority to charge back repair and damage costs directly to the responsible unit owner.”

 Stronger Protections for Volunteer Board Members

 New liability protections apply to directors who act in good faith and without gross negligence.
+This is aimed at making it easier to recruit and retain volunteer board members in smaller condominiums — a governance health indicator Pellucis tracks.

 What This Means for Alberta Condo Buyers